Omolola436/automatedropa/replit.md

   - Database initialized with proper schema (7 tables created)
   - Application fully functional and ready for user registration and use

+- 2025-09-27: Fixed Privacy Officer dashboard functionality issues
+  - Fixed "Help & Support" feature by adding missing get_recent_errors function to audit_logger.py
+  - Verified "View All Data" feature has proper empty state handling for when no Excel files are uploaded
+  - Verified "Edit All Data" feature has proper empty state handling for when no Excel files are uploaded
+  - All three features now work correctly without errors
+  - Templates display helpful messages and call-to-action buttons when no data is available

 ## User Preferences
 - Uses SQLite for development database
 - Follows Flask best practices for web application structure